 A winning edge is the objective of the strength and conditioning program at The Haverford School and, with the positive attitude and collaboration of student-athletes and coaches, we believe championship performances can be attained through hard work and determination.

-Rosko left Saint Joseph's to train alongside Jim Schmitz, founder of USA Weightlifting and coach of the 1980, 1988, and 1992 Olympic weightlifting teams.
-Rosko was later hired as Head Strength and Conditioning Coach at Iona College, where he designed and implemented programs for all sports.
+After two years with Saint Joseph's, Rosko trained and coached with Jim Schmitz, founder of USA Weightlifting and coach of the 1980, 1988, and 1992 Olympic weightlifting teams.
+He continued his career as Head Strength and Conditioning Coach at Iona College, where he designed and implemented programs for all sports.
 Rosko’s work with the Iona College football team helped propel them to their most successful football season in program history.
 In 2008, Rosko served as an assistant strength and conditioning coach at Villanova University.

-Rosko earned a B.S. in biokinetics and a master's in education from Eastern University, where he also competed for four years on the varsity basketball team.
-Rosko is a Certified Strength and Conditioning Specialist (CSCS), a USA Weightlifting Club Coach, and holds an AFPA Sports Nutrition Certification.
+Rosko earned a bachelor's degree in biokinetics from Eastern University and a master's degree in education from Eastern University.
+He is a Certified Strength and Conditioning Specialist (CSCS), a certified USAW Club Coach, and has an AFPA Sports Nutrition Certification.
 He also has a Pennsylvania K-12 Health and Physical Education Teaching Certification.